Automating-GIS-processes/site/source/lessons/L5/advanced-bokeh.rst

 .. ipython:: python

-    from bokeh.palettes import YlOrRd as palette  #Spectral6 as palette from bokeh.plotting import figure, save
+    from bokeh.palettes import YlOrRd6 as palette
-    from bokeh.models import ColumnDataSource, HoverTool, LogColorMapper
+    from bokeh.plotting import figure, save
-    from bokeh.palettes import RdYlGn10 as palette
+    from bokeh.models import ColumnDataSource, HoverTool, LogColorMapper, GeoJSONDataSource from bokeh.palettes import RdYlGn10 as palette
     import geopandas as gpd
     import pysal as ps